 Additionally, there are some relaxation techniques that teach a patient how to control the intensity of their physical symptoms, like a rapid breathing rate.
 Finally, a support group can also help immensely as it offers a platform for people facing the same struggles to come together and share their concerns with each other.

-Upon admission, patients undergo a comprehensive assessment by our professional staff, each expert in their particular discipline.
+Upon admission, patients undergo a comprehensive assessment by professional staff, each expert in their particular discipline.
 They track down any underlying condition or conditions accompanying the panic disorder.
 A panic disorder residential treatment plan is then designed and implemented for that particular patient to reduce the risk of recurrence.

 If you or a loved one suffer from panic disorder and is looking for help, get in touch with Invictus Health Group by calling our helpline 866-548-0190 and speaking with a member of our admissions team.
-They would be able to provide you with complete information about our mental health facilities in California and would be happy to assist in your admission process.
+They would be able to provide you with complete information about our mental health facilities we work with in California and would be happy to assist in your admission process.
 You can also chat online with a representative for further assistance.